daria-nikanorova/Fine-mapping_SCARB2_CTSB/README.md

 ### SuSiE

 Next we applied SuSiE.
-Since it is a package in R, you can learn how to carry out this step in ```run_susie.Rmd``` file.
+Since it is a package in R, you can learn how to carry out this step in ```run_susie.html``` file.

 The results of finemapping can be visualized with LocusZoom function ():